 Fraud doesn’t need to happen to your company.
 You must be proactive about cybersecurity and talk to your trusted treasury management professional about the steps you should take in wire fraud prevention to protect your company.

 Best Practices On How To Prevent Wire Transfer Fraud:

 - Always verify the authenticity of each wire transfer request.
 Call the person, using a number you have previously called — not one from the current wire transfer request — to verbally verify it.

 - Implement a call-back verification process when setting up payment instructions for a new vendor or making changes to payment instructions for an existing vendor.

 - Implement dual control and segregation of duties.

 - Education is key!
-Understanding email scams and educating your employees is critical to protect your financial assets.
+Understanding email scams and educating your employees n wire transfer procedures best practices is critical to protect your financial assets.

 - Test your fraud health.

 - Implement a cybersecurity policy and review it often.